havido/Cookbook-Application/README.md

 - Working people who live by themselves: only buy groceries occasionally but low consumption -> usually see their ingredients go rotten
-- People who crave for weird combinations of ingredients but don't know how to process them, or don't want to visit the washroom 10 times a day after they eat their meal
+- People who crave for weird combinations of ingredients but don't know how to process them, or don't want to visit the washroom 10 times after they eat their cooking

+### User stories

+- As a user, I want to be able to filter recipes based on types of dish, ingredients, dietary requirements, and/or time consumption
+- As a user, I want to be able to view the list of recipes after filtering
+- As a user, I want to be able to add my recipes to my collections
+- As a user, I want to be able to improvise a recipe from the original database, and keep a record of it
+- As a user, I want to be able to select a recipe in the database and rate it, as well as comment on it

 ### Scrap ideas